littledata/headless-shopify-demo/README.md

 ### Segment vs GA

 Including `?segment=true` in the URL switches to the guide for our [Segment app](https://apps.shopify.com/segment-com-by-littledata), or you can use the button in the header to switch platform

+### Using Nacelle?

+Nacelle has developed an [NPM package](https://www.npmjs.com/package/@nacelle/nacelle-littledata-nuxt-module) to automate steps 4 and 5.